iajohn/iajohn/README.md

 ### Career Objectives
 <hr>
 <p>
-    Experienced Software Developer with 5+ years of experience in the field of Web Technology with expertise in Software Development Life Cycle (SDLC) with an emphasis in current PHP frameworks, JavaScript and .NET.
+    Diligent software engineer with 5+ years of experience in delivering top-notch app development and troubleshooting.
+Facilitated the development of a performance management system web application at Wema Bank.
+Seeking to draw on proven software development and engineering skills to increase and improve [Company’s Name] impressive line of applications.
+In previous roles, slashed downtime by 25% and ensured 98% on-time project completion.
+Also identified and dealt with a significant process bottleneck that boosted coding efficiency by 67% when resolved.
 </p>

 <br>

 <details open>
     <summary>
-        <strong>Areas of Expertise</strong>
+        <strong>Skills </strong>
     </summary>
     <hr>
     <br>